The Targeted Eviction Prevention Program

 Prior to launching the program, the TEPP partners identified five schools that experience a high percentage of mid-year student moves and are in communities with high eviction rates.
 The project is focusing on families with students at Billy Earl Dade Middle School, Joseph J. Rhoads Learning Center, Dr. Martin Luther King Learning Center, Elisha M. Pease Elementary School or J.N.
 Ervin Elementary School.
 These schools have reported that 33% to 46% of their students change schools or leave school altogether in the middle of an academic year.

 Working together, United Way of Metropolitan Dallas and our partners are providing resources to hundreds of families in these communities with a goal of preventing evictions.
-By keeping families in their homes, TEPP aims to prevent mid-year student moves and encourage stability and continuity in children’s education.
+By working to keep families in their homes, TEPP aims to prevent mid-year student moves and encourage stability and continuity in children’s education.

 “Creating housing stability for families is key to a student’s success in school,” said Ashley Brundage, executive director of housing stability and senior vice president of community impact at United Way of Metropolitan Dallas.
 “Not only are evictions traumatic for mothers and children, but multiple moves are associated with lower school engagement, poor grades and high risk of dropping out of high school.
 By investing directly in a family’s need to maintain housing, we can influence the health, education and future income of a child.”